owncloud/boilr-ocis-extension/README.md

 ### Prerequisites

 [boilr](https://github.com/tmrts/boilr).
-Binaries for Linux & OSX are built automatically by Travis every release.
+Binaries for Linux & OSX are currently broken, so please install boilr from source with `go get github.com/tmrts/boilr`.
+This will install boilr into your $GOPATH.
-You can download them directly or run the installation script.

 Please see [Installation](https://github.com/tmrts/boilr/wiki/Installation) page for more information.